Armenian language: Evolution

 Both centers vigorously pursued the promotion of Ashkharhabar.
 The proliferation of newspapers in both versions (Eastern & Western) and the development of a network of schools where modern Armenian was taught, dramatically increased the rate of literacy (in spite of the obstacles by the colonial administrators), even in remote rural areas.
 The emergence of literary works entirely written in the modern versions increasingly legitimized the language's existence.
 By the turn of the 20th century both varieties of the one modern Armenian language prevailed over Grabar and opened the path to a new and simplified grammatical structure of the language in the two different cultural spheres.
 Apart from several morphological, phonetic, and grammatical differences, the largely common vocabulary and generally analogous rules of grammatical fundamentals allows users of one variant to understand the other as long as they are fluent in one of the literary standards.

 After World War I, the existence of the two modern versions of the same language was sanctioned even more clearly.
 The Armenian Soviet Socialist Republic (1920–1990) used Eastern Armenian as its official language, whereas the diaspora created after the Armenian genocide preserved the Western Armenian dialect.

 The two modern literary dialects, Western (originally associated with writers in the Ottoman Empire) and Eastern (originally associated with writers in the Russian Empire), removed almost all of their Turkish lexical influences in the 20th century, primarily following the Armenian genocide.

+Contamination and blending in Armenian etymology

+The proportion of words in Armenian inherited directly from Proto-Indo-European is lower than in most other Indo-European languages attested before the end of the first millennium CE.
+The development of Armenian involved numerous sound changes, the validity of several of which remains debated.
+A notable example is Meillet’s proposal that Proto-Indo-European *du̯o- developed into Armenian erk-.

+Because of the difficulty in identifying regular sound laws and the presence of apparent exceptions, scholars have often explained certain Armenian words through processes of contamination and blending.
+Comparable phenomena have been identified in other Indo-European languages; for instance, Georgiev (1979:34) suggested that 250 Slavic words could be explained in this way.
+A considerable proportion of inherited Armenian vocabulary has at some point been interpreted using contamination and blending, making it a recurrent topic in Armenian historical linguistics.

 Geographic distribution

-The number of Armenian-speakers by country according to official government sources, including censuses and estimates: